-The Bath District of the city that holds the sulphuric water is called Abanotubani (located underneath Narikala fortress) and is quickly identifiable 2 ways- firstly the eggy smell which comes from the sulphur and secondly the dome shapes where that baths are housed.
+The Bath District of Tbilisi that holds the sulphuric water is called Abanotubani (located underneath Narikala fortress) and is quickly identifiable 2 ways- firstly the eggy smell which comes from the sulphur and secondly the dome shapes where that baths are housed.

-I searched google multiple times but it wasn’t until 2 locals suggested the same place that I made my decision and got in touch with Gulo’s Thermal Spa, personally I would recommend them as I had a good experience so here is some information about my experience to help you organise yours including how to book, costs, how to find them and things to not forget!
+I searched google multiple times but it wasn’t until 2 locals suggested the same place as one of the best thermal baths in Tbilisi that I made my decision and got in touch with Gulo’s Thermal Spa, personally I would recommend them as I had a good experience so here is some information about my experience to help you organise yours including how to book, costs, how to find them and things to not forget!

 The rooms are charged by the hour and after much deciding I decided to go with the 80 GEL room as it seemed like a good mid range option, perfect for 2 people.
 This is also the cheapest room that has a sauna, the cheaper rooms do not have one.